petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md

 To display content for guest users through segment experiences, select the *Signed In* session property and set its value to *False*.
 This action effectively represents an unlogged user, fulfilling the same purpose as the guest role.
 ```

-Since Liferay DXP 7.2 SP2+, these properties are also available for Users:
+Since Liferay DXP 7.2 SP2+, these properties are also available for users:

 | Property      | Description                                                                                 |
 |:--------------|:--------------------------------------------------------------------------------------------|